michaelzizovski/labguide/guidebook.md

     ![](images/NewVAImage1StartBlock.png)

-1. Below the *Start* block is a *User Input* block called **Static Choice**.
+1. Below the *Start* block is a *User Input* block called **Financial Aid topic options** (i.e. Static Choice).
 The response block will present the user with 3 options to explore the flow

     | Display name | Values to store |
     |-------|-------|